 In the Islamic society, the right of education was available and secured for every individual, apart from race or social class.
 This was the main reason beyond the prosperity and extensive scope of the Islamic knowledge.
-The Islamic Sharia has ordained the scholars to publicize their knowledge among Muslims in the same way as it has ordained every male and female Muslim individual to seek knowledge.
+The Islamic Sharia has ordained the scholars to publicize their knowledges among Muslims in the same way as it has ordained every male and female Muslim individual to seek knowledge.

 6. Right of Ownership

 The most seditious ordeal all over history is the ordeal of property and ownership that has been originated in this age and caused the world to divide into two disagreeing parties: one allows the private capital unconditionally (namely, the capitalists), and the other forbids it totally (namely, the communists).

 Islam has settled this problem and treated it so wisely.
 It neither forbids private capital nor allows it unconditionally.
 Because man is naturally disposed to love possession and self-benefit, though the imaginary theories that do not believe in man's natural instincts and tendencies ignore this, Islam does not prevent the private capital, which is a natural right achieving the individuals' dignities and existence and frees them from authorities that control people's sustenance.
 The private capital, too, causes talents of man to blow up and encourages him to increase his productive energies.